 Many couples are spending more time together than usual.
 While this can be a wonderful opportunity for reconnection and growth, it’s also led to higher conflict for many relationships.
 When stressors increase, communication often starts to break down.
 Which is not surprising given the overwhelming day-to-day changes households are experiencing.

 Here are 7 proven strategies that you can use to strengthen and better equip your relationship as it continues to battle the COVID-19 storms.

 Self–care is extremely important in maintaining healthy relationships.
-As Elenor Brownn so aptly shares:
+As Eleanor Brownn so aptly shares:

 “Rest and self-care are so important.
 When you take time to replenish your spirit, it allows you to serve others from the overflow.
 You cannot serve from an empty vessel.”

-Self-care has become more challenging due to higher demands and the inability to go out and socialise.
-We may not be able to manage our self-care how we would prefer to, but considering alternative options during this time is vital for managing stress.
+Self-care has become more challenging due to higher demands placed on us and the inability to go out and socialise.
+We may not be able to manage our self-care how we would prefer to, but considering the lack of alternative options during this time it is vital for managing stress.
 It can also really help to have a conversation with your partner about how you can better support each other in attending to your individual self-care needs – eg: Take it in turns looking after the kids.
 Start by creating a plan and review it regularly.
 Consider what you are already doing and/or what ideas might be helpful to add to your self-care plans.

 Remember, there are many different ways to practice self-care and your idea of downtime and /or relaxation might be different to someone else’s – and that’s okay!